Yulv-git/Model-Inference-Deployment/README.md

 <font size=4><b><big> Contributing </b></big></font>

-If you have any suggestions, improvements, please feel free to create issues or pull requests.
+If you have any suggestions or improvements, please feel free to create issues or pull requests.